 People who want to visit all the ancient sites in Athens should check out the Athens combined ticket.

 Another famous attraction in the area is the Acropolis museum.
 You will see hundreds of findings and artefacts that were discovered around the Acropolis hill.
-However, there are many more historical museums in Athens that you can visit.
+However, there are many more museums in Athens that you can visit.

 Where to stay around the Acropolis